Gastropexy

 What is gastric dilatation and volvulus (GDV)?

-Gastric dilatation and volvulus (GDV) is a life-threatening condition that is most commonly observed in deep-chested, large breed dogs (for further information on this condition, see handout “Bloat: Gastric Dilatation and Volvulus in Dogs”).
-Commonly affected breeds include Great Danes, German Shepherds, Standard Poodles, Basset Hounds, Weimaraners, and Irish Setters.
+GDV is a life-threatening condition most commonly observed in deep-chested, large-breed dogs (see handout “Bloat: Gastric Dilatation and Volvulus in Dogs”).
+Commonly affected breeds include Great Danes, German shepherds, standard poodles, basset hounds, weimaraners, and Irish setters.

-"Gastric dilatation and volvulus (GDV) is a life-threatening condition that is most commonly observed in deep-chested, large breed dogs."
+"GDV is a life-threatening condition most commonly observed in deep-chested, large-breed dogs."

 With GDV, the stomach becomes dilated with gas and/or fluid and becomes twisted on itself, meaning that the gas/fluid cannot escape.
-This leads to rising pressure levels within the stomach, decreasing blood flow to the stomach tissues.
-In some cases, the spleen can also get twisted with the stomach, having its blood supply compromised as well.
-Disruptions in blood supply can lead to death (necrosis) of the gastrointestinal tract and spleen, while also having significant effects on blood pressure and overall health status.
+This leads to rising pressure within the stomach, decreasing blood flow to the stomach tissues.
+In some cases, the spleen can also get twisted with the stomach and have its blood supply compromised as well.
+Disruptions in blood supply can lead to death (necrosis) of the gastrointestinal tract and spleen, and also have significant effects on blood pressure and overall health status.
 Without emergency treatment, GDV is fatal.

-Gastropexies can also be performed laparoscopically (using instruments and a camera inserted through small incisions in the body wall) or endoscopically (using a camera and instruments inserted down the esophagus and into the stomach).
-Performing a gastropexy laparoscopically or endoscopically is less invasive but uncommon, as this equipment is typically only available at specialty hospitals.
+A gastropexy can also be performed laparoscopically (using a camera inserted through a small incision in the body wall).
+Performing a laparoscopic gastropexy is less invasive, but uncommon, as this equipment is typically only available at specialty hospitals.

 In what situations might my veterinarian recommend a gastropexy for my dog?